romainsacchi/carculator_truck/docs/modeling.rst

 And *A\ P,i,m* and *B\ P,i,m*\ are unitless and given in Table 23.

-Table 23 Noise level coefficients for passenger cars
+Table 23 Noise level coefficients for medium-duty trucks

 ================================= ====== ====== ====== ======
 Octave band center frequency (Hz) *A\ R* *B\ R* *A\ P* *B\ P*